How to Start an LLC

 Do I need an attorney to start an LLC?

 No, you don’t need an attorney to form an LLC.
 The process is straightforward, and most entrepreneurs can handle it themselves or use a formation service.
-However, consider consulting an attorney if you have multiple owners with complex arrangements, significant assets to protect, or operate in a highly regulated industry.
+Consider consulting an attorney if you have multiple owners with complex arrangements, significant assets to protect, or operate in a highly regulated industry.

 What’s the difference between an LLC and a corporation?